 The main reason your protein clumps is because of its molecular form.

-When this occurs, it prevents the liquid environment (water) from mixing with the solid (protein powder), or at least some of it.
+This prevents the liquid environment (water) from mixing with the solid (protein powder), or at least some of it.

 1. Temperature of Liquid